Generating Optimal Initial Conditions for Smoothed Particle Hydrodynamics Simulations: Comparison Tests

 The intrinsically adaptive shell setup (bottom row, left) performs very well in this test, with density perturbations equivalent to the uniform density test, usually not exceeding $1\%$ for 128 neighbors.
 The only disadvantage of the shell setup is that the density deviations are systematically in the radial direction, as it is only optimized within a shell.

-Interestingly and maybe surprisingly, the stretched glass on the other hand performs rather poorly, as shown in the middle panel of the bottom row.
+Interestingly and maybe surprisingly, the stretched glass performs relatively poorly, as shown in the middle panel of the bottom row.
 Even though the gravitational glass has excellent interpolation properties for uniform densities, this is not the case when stretched in a radial (or any other) direction.
-As we had already noticed in the lattice configurations, the stretching procedure tends to pronounce voids between planes that are perpendicular to the direction in which the stretching is applied.
-The glass does not have a uniform clear lattice structure, but tends to order particles along randomly oriented strings on a local level, as can be seen in the left panel of Figure \ref{f.glass}.
+As was true for the lattice configurations, the stretching procedure tends to pronounce voids between planes that are perpendicular to the direction in which the stretching is applied.
+The glass does not have a uniform clear lattice structure but still tends to order particles along randomly oriented strings on a local level, as can be seen in the left panel of Figure~\ref{f.glass}.
 Thus the stretching will preferably pick out those features that are perpendicular to our stretching direction, i.e. those inside shells.
-This leads to the wavy shell-like features in the right panel of Figure \ref{f.glass} which shows the stretched glass.
-If you look closely, you can pick out the strings in the left panel, which survive and produce the shells on the right.
+This leads to the wavy shell-like features in the right panel of Figure~\ref{f.glass} which shows the stretched glass.
 In this particular example, the density deviations are on the order of $3\%$, which is significantly less than the lattice structures.
 However, with stronger stretching, these features will only become even more pronounced.

 The WVT setup (bottom row, far right panel) does not exhibit these features.
 Note how the level of noise for the adaptive setup is as low as for the uniform distribution.
-This is due to the fact that the WVT setup knows beforehand the desired resolution at each point in space, and is not a stretched version of a uniform distribution, allowing to converge to the optimal solution in either case.
-We also note that this high level of interpolation accuracy does not depend on the spherical symmetry as in the shell setup, which makes WVT much more versatile.
+This is due to the fact that the WVT setup knows beforehand the desired resolution at each point in space, and is not a stretched version of a uniform distribution, allowing it to converge to the optimal solution in either case.
+We also note that this high level of interpolation accuracy does not depend on spherical symmetry as in the shell setup, which makes WVT much more versatile.